Experience life above the Arctic Circle in Finnish Lapland

-Next winter, our popular Arctic tours focus on exploring the northernmost part of Finland, known as Lapland.
-This is the magical Arctic region known for its dark winter days, Northern Lights, wide open wilderness areas, frozen lakes and stunning Arctic fells.
+Our Arctic Circle tours focus on exploring the northernmost parts of Finland, known as Lapland.
+This is a magical region above the Arctic Circle known for its dark winter days, Northern Lights, wide-open wilderness areas, frozen lakes and stunning Arctic fells.
+Finnish Lapland is Europe’s last great wilderness.

-On this tour, we’ll visit the northernmost ski areas in Europe including; Pyhä-Luosto, Saariselkä, Levi and Ylläs.
+On this tour, you’ll visit the northernmost ski areas in Finland including Pyhä-Luosto, Saariselkä, Ounasvaara, Levi and Ylläs.
 Finnish ski resorts, due to their northern location are practically guaranteed to have snow for the whole season, so there’s plenty of opportunity to ride powder with temperatures sitting well below zero.

-As always, our tours are guided by experienced local hosts who live and work within the outdoor community of northern Finland and Lapland giving you a true ‘Mint’ perspective.
+The Finnish Lapland Roadtrip is led by our experienced local guide who lives and works within the outdoor community of northern Finland and Lapland giving you a true ‘Mint’ perspective.

 Why Travel With Mint